datake/Papers-Of-Continual-RL/README.md

 * [Fast TRAC: A Parameter-Free Optimizer for Lifelong Reinforcement Learning](https://openreview.net/pdf?id=QEaHE4TUgc) (NeurIPS 2024)
 > The authors bring the idea from parameter-free online convex optimization to design a new advanced optimizer (based on SGD, Adam) to address the loss of plasiticity issue in continual RL.
+Experiments include Procgen, Atari, and Gym Control environments, which are more flexible.

 * [Parseval Regularization for Continual Reinforcement Learning](https://openreview.net/pdf?id=RB1F2h5YEx) (NeurIPS 2024)